 A lot of stress is ‘silent stress’ so we can think we are resting when we are not (see discussion about silent stress on this page).
 How can we resolve this complexity within rest?
 We need a science of rest, let’s call it ‘Restology’.
 In the meantime, these are my thoughts on Restology…

-The answer is that rest (in this context) refers to recovery time that enables the reduction of stress.
+The answer to what is rest is that rest (in this context) refers to recovery time that enables the reduction of stress.
 Time is a great healer and recovery time is the time it takes to recover from the stress induced by activity.
 This does not always equate to a simple absence of activity or what appears to be an absence of activity.
 Simply sitting a lot as a way of resting may not be appropriate because of the added strain on the back and neck in this position.
 Similarly, in relation to mental trauma, simply avoiding activity may also increase as much as it decreases stress, maybe because of an increase in social isolation or the stress that comes from a lack of stimulation.
 So it is quite easy to avoid one stress to replace it with another one that may carry the illusion of being stress-free.

 - Recovery time will vary with different activities.
 When training with weights it is normally advised not to train the same muscle group on consecutive days and to have at least one day a week off from any kind of exercise.

 - Take frequent brief breaks from activity (such as repetitive typing), these are more effective than longer breaks.

 - Take long breaks.
 If you undertake certain sports it may be wise to have a few months off every year to give your body a real chance of recovering from injuries that may be in the wings.
 In regard to cycling, there may be something to be said for giving cycling a break during the winter months when there is also a greater risk of accidents.